reservix/laborious/README.md

 _Alias: mr_

 Create a merge request for the current branch.
-The target branch will be your project's default branch (can be configured within Gitlab).
+The target branch is specified in your `laborious` config.

 #### `checkout`